Isreal-Oluwasegun/alx-airbnb-database/ERD/normalization.md

   country TEXT
 )
 ```

 This enabled precise querying and upheld atomicity.

+---

 ### Payment Method as Free Text

 #### Violation:
 Storing payment_method directly in the Payment table introduced:

 - Repetition of values like 'card', 'wallet', 'transfer'
 - No enforced consistency or structure

-Fix:
+**Fix:**
 Created a PaymentMethod lookup table:

 ```sql